error454/ShiVa-Android-All-In-One/README.md

 ##Note on original code
 The code that this project is based on was written by Stonetrip and was produced by their Unified Authoring Tool.

+##How to Contribute
+There are two primary ways to contribute to this project.

+1. File Bugs.
+To file a bug, click on the Issues tab above and create a new issue.
+This could be device-specific problems "XYZ doesn't work on Galaxy S", it could be an enhancement request "Service XYZ isn't integrated".
+Etc.

+2. Contribute an SDK implementation.
+If you are interested in contributing an SDK implementation, please follow these guidlines:
+    * Fork this project
+    * Create your own branch for developing your new feature/fix on (don't make changes in any of my branches)
+    * Submit a pull request to me when finished

+Coding guidlines:

+* Spaces instead of tabs, tabs == 4 spaces
+* Keep new code out of the main Java implementation (AAIOMain.java).
+If you need to tap lifecycle events, use AAIO.java (AAIOMain extends this).
+* If you see any way of making any of this cleaner, please let me know